 Have you ever wondered why the Mediterranean diet is so beneficial for health despite featuring ladles of pasta?
 Pasta is usually considered a fattening food.
-Made from semolina flour, egg, salt and water, a hundred grams of dry pasta provides a hefty 75g carbohydrate.
+Made from semolina (durum wheat) flour, egg, salt and water, a hundred grams of dry pasta provides a hefty 75g carbohydrate.
 When cooked, this absorbs water so that the carbohydrate content more than halves to around 31g/100g.
 Even so, eating pasta might be expected to have a high glycemic index (GI) and to cause a dramatic up-swing in blood glucose levels, triggering release of insulin – the main fat-storing hormone in the body.
+So what does the evidence say – is pasta fattening or not?
+A study published in Nutrition & Diabetes seems to show that pasta is not as fattening as many believe.
+Or is it?

 Surprisingly, cooked pasta has a relatively low glycemic index (GI) for white pasta (GI 45 on a 0 to 100 scale) and brown wholegrain versions (typical GI 42).
-It does not cause the expected glucose rush because of the unique way in which the ungelatinised starch granules are physically trapped by the sponge-like network of gluten molecules within the pasta dough.
-The firmer the pasta is when you eat it the better, so cook it al dente (firm to the bite) rather than soft.
+Eating pasta does not cause the expected glucose rush.
+This is because of the unique way in which the ungelatinised starch granules within pasta are physically trapped by the sponge-like network of gluten molecules within the pasta dough.
+The firmer the pasta is when you eat it, the lower its glycemic index and the less fattening pasta becomes.
+So when you cook pasta, ensure it remains al dente (firm to the bite) rather than soft.

 Pasta versus BMI

-I interpret this graph to show that most participants were actually overweight with a BMI greater than 25 – whether they ate pasta or not.
+I interpret this graph to show that most participants were already overweight with a BMI greater than 25 – whether they ate pasta or not.

 What’s more, those who ate 100g pasta were heavier than those who ate none, and those who ate 200g pasta per day (or more) were the heaviest of all.